SYCL Native CPU

 Compiler and runtime options

-The SYCL Native CPU flow is enabled by setting native_cpu as a sycl-target (please note that currently doing so overrides any other SYCL target specified in the compiler invocation):
+The SYCL Native CPU flow is enabled by setting native_cpu as a sycl-target:

 clang++ -fsycl -fsycl-targets=native_cpu <input> -o <output>